moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

 and re-review any which are due to be looked at again.
-If there is an apparent risk of saturation, initiate further assessment for potential remediation action, and manage any such ongoing efforts during your shift.
+If there is an apparent risk of saturation, initiate further assessment for potential remediation action, and actively manage any such ongoing issues that are assigned to you.

 At the start of your shift review the
 [handover issue](https://gitlab.com/gitlab-com/gl-infra/capacity-planning-trackers/gitlab-dedicated/-/issues/?sort=created_date&state=opened&label_name%5B%5D=Handover)